ashrutrode/SQL-Projects/README.md

 # TSLASQL
-SQL code for analyzing TSLA stock.
+Python, MySQL, and SQL code for analyzing TSLA stock.